Back to Blog

 The churn rate refers to the rate at which customers stop transacting with your business.
 In other words, they are subscribers, members, or clients who decided to cancel their subscriptions or chose to no longer avail themselves of the services that you offer.

 A high churn rate in a highly competitive market could mean that you need to strategize and implement changes to your products in order to thrive.
 In contrast, a lower churn rate indicates that you are retaining more of your existing customers.
-Monitoring the churn rate helps identify the decline or growth of your customer base.
+Monitoring it helps identify the decline or growth of your customer base.

 The churn rate formula is: